WeblateOrg/weblate/docs/admin/install.rst

         }
     }

-The database migration performs `ALTER ROLE
+Database migrations performs `ALTER ROLE
-<https://www.postgresql.org/docs/12/sql-alterrole.html>`_ on database role used
+<https://www.postgresql.org/docs/12/sql-alterrole.html>`_ on the database role
-by Weblate.
-In most cases the name of the role matches username.
-In more complex setups the role name is different than username and you will get error about non-existing role during the database migration (``psycopg2.errors.UndefinedObject: role "weblate@hostname" does not exist``).
+used by Weblate.
+In most cases the name of the role matches the username.
+In more complex setups the role name is different from username and you will get an error about a non-existing role during database migration (``psycopg2.errors.UndefinedObject: role "weblate@hostname" does not exist``).

-This is known to happen with Azure Database for PostgreSQL, but it's not limited to this environment.
-Please set ``ALTER_ROLE`` to change name of the role Weblate should alter during the database migration.
+This is known to happen with Azure Database for PostgreSQL, but it is not limited to this environment.
+Please set ``ALTER_ROLE`` to change the name of the role Weblate should alter during database migration.

 .. _mysql: